RunestoneInteractive/thinkcspy/_sources/Lists/ListMethods.rst

     mylist.sort()
     print(mylist)

-    mylist.remove(5)            # Removes the first 12 in the list
+    mylist.remove(5)            # Removes the first 5 items in the list print(mylist)
-    print(mylist)

     lastitem = mylist.pop()     # Removes and returns the last item of the list